Find out how we're making room for population growth, and providing space for businesses to develop to make jobs for Hutt City residents.

 Business areas and housing

-The National Policy Statement on Urban Development says councils must allow residential buildings of up to at least six storeys in city centre zones, areas within walkable distance of the centre, and areas within walkable distance of rapid transit stops (train stations).
+The National Policy Statement on Urban Development says councils must allow buildings of up to at least six storeys in city centre zones, areas within walkable distance of the centre, and areas within walkable distance of rapid transit stops (train stations).

-Buildings of this size fit in well with the character of city centre zones.
+Buildings of this size fit in well with the character of commercial centre zones.
 Creating more residential buildings in business areas also brings demand for shops, cafes and restaurants that can revitalise urban centres.

 By keeping an eye on business demand it will be possible to ensure that we balance this with demand for housing to enable businesses to grow.
 However, residential apartments can easily include office and shop space on lower floors so that business space is not lost.